Pennsylvanian leaf fossils, Cagles Mill Dam, Indiana, 2011

 Shatter Cones associated with the Sudbury Impact Structure, Sudbury, Canada, 2013

-After completing a BFA and MA in painting, I decided to go back to school for geology in 2008.
+After completing a BFA and MA in painting, I become enamored by basaltic volcanism while living in Hawaii.
+I went back to school for geology in 2008.

 You can email me at sarahszalelunata@gmail.com

 Ph.D.
-Earth and Planetary Sciences, University of Tennessee, Spring 2019
+Earth and Planetary Sciences, University of Tennessee, Fall 2019

 Advisor: Dr. Molly McCanta

 Investigated and classified a new lunar meteorite, NWA 10986.
-This impact-melt breccia represents a complete cross section of the lunar crust, including cryptomare.
+This impact-melt breccia represents a complete cross section of the lunar crust, including highland clasts and the meteorite exclusive lithology magnesian anorthosites, and KREEP-free basalt.
+This meteorite and others like it are challenging our understanding of lunar evolution and the lunar magma ocean theory for the formation of the Moon.

 M.S.
 Earth Sciences, University of Notre Dame, 2015